-You can save <CTRL+S> or “save as” your workspace (either scenario or results)/batch by using the default option SEAMCAT offers in the File menu.
+Workspaces can be saved <CTRL+S> or “save as” (either scenario or results)/batch by using the default option SEAMCAT offers in the File menu.
 The file extension is appended automatically.
 These are SEAMCAT-specific file extensions.
 The .sws, .swr, sbj and sbr format are equivalent to a .zip file.
 Table 5 provides an overview and a description of the files contained per extension.

-When you exit SEAMCAT without previously having saved or closed the workspace, you will be prompted whether any changes to the workspace should be saved.
+When closing SEAMCAT without previously having saved or closed the workspace, a prompt window will appear asking whether any changes to the workspace should be saved.